 Fact or Fiction: 5 Myths about Cord Blood

-Choosing to save your baby’s cord blood can be a life-saving decision.
+Choosing to save your baby’s cord blood stem cells can be a life-saving decision.
 When making this decision, you want to be sure you have accurate information about the process and possibilities of cord blood banking.
 Here, we set the record straight on some common myths and misconceptions about cord blood banking.

 Myth #1: Treating diseases with cord blood is still in the experimental stages.